 One other thing to think about when wearing affordable jewels: Some people have allergic reactions to certain inexpensive metals.
 Before you wear a costume piece for a night on the town, make sure you're not allergic to the chain or setting.
 No one looks expensive in a rash.

-For more information on costume jewelry and related topics, look over the links on the next page.
+For more information on costume jewelry and related topics, look over the links below.

 - Riley, Alice.
 "A guide to Costume Jewelry."
 All Things Frugal.http://www.allthingsfrugal.com/r.c_jewelry.htm

 - Sloane, Leonard.
 "Consumer's World; Costume Jewelry: A Buyer's Guide."
 The New York Times.
 Feb.
 3, 1990.http://www.nytimes.com/1990/02/03/style/consumer-s-world-costume-jewelry-a-buyer-s-guide.html